hbr/Programming/redblack/doc/red_black_tree.md

 Definition
 ----------

-A red black tree is either an empty tree or a node with a color, a left son, an info element and a right son.
+A red black tree is either an empty tree or a node with a color, a left child, an info element and a right child.

 Each node has a color and the empty tree is considered black with a black height of zero.